 Our belief is that everyone is a piece in the picture of life God wants to create and that picture will not be complete if there is a missing piece.
 As a Church we offer you opportunities to be a part of what God is doing.
 It is when we as people choose to serve, whether in our church, in the local community, or around the world, the impact of that service will change lives—for those serving, for the people they serve, and even for those who see them giving their time to help someone else.
 As followers of Jesus, we are never more like him than when we are serving others in love.
 Below are the opportunities you have to make a difference, to be a piece of God's picture.

 The Food Pantry provides supplemental and emergency food to area residents in need.
+You can receive food from 2-3pm (seniors 60+ only) or 3-5pm every Friday.
 The Food Pantry is staffed and managed by volunteers, and supported through the Idaho Food Bank and donations.
-Weekly we pickup, stock, and distribute food to our clients on Fridays.
+We stock our warehouse the last Wednesday of each month, from 4:15-6:30pm, and volunteers are always welcome to drop-in and help at this time.

 - Peanut butter